 - Doubled walled stainless steel thermal carafe

-1. Technivorm 79112 KBT Coffee Brewer – Top Rated + Travel Friendly
+1. Technivorm Moccamaster 79112 KBT Coffee Brewer – Top Rated

 Carefully hand-crafted in heart of the Netherlands, Moccamaster has been refined for over 50 years to make the best coffee with a little know-how.

-Even so, while it retails at a bit higher pricing, it still stands strong against the competition.
-It boasts some incredible features such as a copper boiling element that maintains the water at an optimal heat level (196 to 205 degrees Fahrenheit) as directed by the National Coffee Association (2).
+Even though it retails at a bit higher price, the Technivorm Moccamaster 79112 KBT still stands strong against the competition.
+It boasts some incredible features such as a copper boiling element that maintains the water at an optimal heat level (196 to 205 degrees Fahrenheit), as proved by the National Coffee Association.

-With the liberal use of durable metal housing, BPA/BSF free plastics and to some extent glass, Moccamaster looks beautiful on the countertop and ensures to keep your java free from toxic chemicals.
+With the liberal use of durable metal housing, BPA/BSF-free plastics, and to some extent glass, Moccamaster is a BPA-free coffee maker that looks beautiful on the countertop and ensures to keep your java free from toxic chemicals.

 The parts are easy to clean and you’d rarely find any ground at the bottom of the carafe.
 Sweet!

-Backed up by 5-year money back guarantee and appreciated as the best automatic drip coffee machine by America’s Test Kitchen, Moccamaster will probably be the last drip coffee maker you’ll buy.
+Moccamaster has been in the game for over 50 years, and their machine will last you nearly as long.
+Backed up by a 5-year money-back guarantee and appreciated as the best automatic drip coffee maker by America’s Test Kitchen, Moccamaster will probably be the last drip coffee maker you’ll buy.

-With its precise temperature and brewing time controls, the Breville is able to make any type of coffee taste good.
+With its precise temperature and brewing time controls, the Breville is able to make any coffee taste good.

 This top-end offering from Breville benefits from a patent-pending steep and release valve to help make perfect single cups of coffee, as well as a ‘gold cup’ mode that sets temperature and steep time to SCA standards automatically.

-You can control everything with this machine (that’s the ‘precision’ in the name, then!) from temperature to flow rate to the volume of coffee.
-Dual filter baskets allow the choice of flat and cone depending on your preference, and steep and release technology makes sure flavor and aroma are perfectly extracted from your coffee beans.
+Precision is quite literally this drip coffee maker’s middle name since you can control everything, from temperature to flow rate to the volume of coffee.
+Dual filter baskets allow the choice of flat and cone brewing, depending on your preference.
+Plus, steep and release technology makes sure flavor and aroma are perfectly extracted from your coffee beans.

-This machine does everything, but that may well be too much for some coffee lovers!
-It’s a more expensive drip machine, and while it comes with plenty of features that explain the price it’s not one for bargain hunters.
+This machine does it all, but that may well be too much for some coffee lovers.
+It’s a more expensive drip coffee maker, and while it comes with plenty of features that explain the price, it’s not one for bargain hunters or minimalists.

-If you love having control over your coffee’s temperature, bloom time, and overall flow rate, Breville Precision Brewer might be the perfect choice to make your ideal brew.
+If you love having control over your coffee (well, everything – temperature, bloom time, overall flow rate, and more) Breville Precision Brewer might be the perfect choice to make your ideal brew.

 This offering from OXO is SCA certified, and that’s on top of being from a trusted brand.

-The OXO-Brew isn’t ostentatious, but it does boast modern, sleek looks that would fit most newer kitchens and certainly beat many drip machines.
+The OXO-Brew isn’t ostentatious, but it does boast modern, sleek looks that would fit most newer kitchens and certainly beat many drip coffee makers.
 Some companies don’t seem to have updated their design since the late 70s!

 And it’s not just a pretty face.
 The OXO-Brew has a rainmaker showerhead, a thermal carafe to maintain coffee temperature for hours, and a large, bright LED display.
-The rainmaker and a bloom cycle mimic pour-over coffee making techniques, meaning your coffee will have clarity not often achieved with a drip machine.
+The rainmaker and a bloom cycle mimic pour-over coffee-making techniques, meaning your coffee will have clarity not often achieved with a drip coffee maker.

 Although easy to use, the OXO-Brew has plenty of programmable features.
 You can set it the night before you need coffee and wake to the smell of a pot brewing, and you can control the amount of coffee you want by simply selecting a number of cups.